 We are delighted to share that Dr Nektarios Michail, Postdoctoral Fellow at the Cyprus Centre for Business Research, has just published a paper, ‘Shipping Markets in Turmoil: An Analysis of the Covid-19 Outbreak and its Implications’, co-authored with Dr Kostis Melas, in Transportation Research: Interdisciplinary Perspectives.
 The paper is available here: here Congratulations to both authors!

 We are delighted to announce that CIM has been awarded a big grant (over 30,000 euro) by the Erasmus+ programme in support of student and staff mobility and knowledge exchange.
 The award was granted in collaboration with Zhytomyr Polytechnic State University in the Ukraine.
 CIM and the Cyprus Centre for Business Research looks forward to exchanging ideas and forging new research projects with colleagues at Zhytomyr.
 For more information, please see here.

 The Cyprus Centre for Business Research organises annually an international conference bringing together leading academics from Cyprus and abroad.
 The conference is one of the most important academic events held in Cyprus.
 Attracting world class researchers, mainly based in Europe, the conference provides for all attendees a friendly and supportive environment in which to receive feedback, share ideas, and generate collaboration.

-The 4th annual conference of the Centre will take place at CIM Nicosia premises on Saturday, 25 September 2021.
+The 4th annual conference of the Centre took place at CIM Nicosia premises on Saturday, 25 September 2021.

-The conference will run under the general title “Powering the Future”.
+The conference ran under the general title “Powering the Future”.